• Skip to secondary menu

 The first step is to decide on which subjects you have to teach according to the law in your province (or state, or country), and then add in the subjects you want to teach or that your children want to learn.

-For us in Saskatchewan we have to teach math, language arts, social studies, and science at the elementary grade levels.
-My kids are super interested in cooking and baking so I’ll be including weekly cooking lessons for them, and I want to get them and myself learning French this year.
+In Canada, we have to teach math, language arts, social studies, and science at the elementary grade levels.
+My kids are super interested in cooking and baking so we include weekly cooking lessons for them, and I want to get them and myself learning French this year.

-There are many planners to choose from to do your planning in.
-I use a notebook to get my thoughts and rough draft of what I want to get done before writing it in my Happy Planner.
+There are many planners to choose from to do your planning.
+I use a notebook to get my thoughts and a rough draft of what I want to get done before writing it in my Happy Planner.
 I know a lot of people like bullet journals for their planning as well, I have not tried, I like the structure of my Happy Planner.

 Homeschool Curriculum